 If you have visited Cambridge, you will be familiar with Cambscuisine.
 The company owns and operates nine highly rated Cambridge pubs and restaurants, starting with the freehold purchase of The Cock at Hemingford Grey in 2001 (one of The Good Pub Guide’s Top Ten Pubs in the Country, 2018).
 Cambscuisine has since grown steadily, establishing an outstanding reputation for the quality of its sites within the Cambridge area.

-The company completed a funding round via SyndicateRoom in August 2018, details are pending final checks.
+The company completed a funding round via SyndicateRoom in August 2018.

 Cambscuisine offers a variety of dining styles across the Cambridgeshire casual dining market.
 The company aims to become the best at providing pub and restaurant facilities to three new communities in Cambridgeshire: at Eddington, Alconbury and Waterbeach.
 Working with the property developers Urban and Civic, it is extremely well placed to fulfil the eating and drinking out market within a modern village, with ample experience of running village pubs and restaurants.